Anindra123/intro-to-rpc/README.md

 - Since it is hidden any updates to the protocol does not effect the client or server application

+### Performing Actions

+- Easy to create and perform actions on server

 ### Use of Protocol Buffers